Deportation in the second Trump administration: Policy intentions and proposals

 During his rallies, Trump said he would revoke the temporary protected status of Haitian migrants living legally in the US and deport them back to Haiti.
 Trump did not rule out separating families with mixed citizenship status.
-On the campaign trail in December 2023, Trump said immigrants coming to the U.S. are "poisoning the blood of our country", a remark that quickly drew a rebuke from his chief Democratic Party rival, President Joe Biden, whose campaign likened the words to those of Adolf Hitler.

-The American Immigration Council says that a "highly conservative" estimate of Trump's plan would cost at least $315 billion, or $967.9 billion over a decade, and be unworkable without massive outdoor detention camps.
+The American Immigration Council said that a "highly conservative" estimate of Trump's plan would come in at least $315 billion, or $967.9 billion over a decade, and be unworkable without massive outdoor detention camps.

-Trump has stated that his plan would follow the 'Eisenhower model,' a reference to the 1954 campaign Operation Wetback.
+Trump stated that his plan would follow the 'Eisenhower model,' a reference to the 1954 campaign Operation Wetback.
 To achieve the goal of deporting millions per year, Trump stated his intent to expand expedited removal pursuant to section 235 of the Immigration and Nationality Act; invoke the Alien Enemies Act within the Alien and Sedition Acts of 1798; and invoke the Insurrection Act of 1807 to allow the military to apprehend immigrants and bypass the Posse Comitatus Act.

 Trump told a rally audience in September 2024 that the deportation effort "will be a bloody story".
-He has also spoken of rounding up homeless people in blue cities and detaining them in camps.
-The Trump team will also attempt to overturn the Flores settlement that prevents the indefinite holding of children.
+He also spoke of rounding up homeless people in Democratic-leaning cities and detaining them in camps.
+The Trump team said they would also attempt to overturn the Flores settlement that prevents the indefinite holding of children.

 Trump pledged to finish the wall on the southern border during his 2024 presidential campaign.

-Trump has promised to reinstate his ban on entry to individuals from certain Muslim-majority nations, and have the Centers for Disease Control reimpose COVID-era restrictions on asylum claims by asserting immigrants carry infectious diseases such as the flu, tuberculosis, and scabies.
-Trump has said he would build more of the border wall, and move thousands of troops currently stationed overseas to the southern border.
+Trump promised to reinstate his ban on entry to individuals from certain Muslim-majority nations, and have the Centers for Disease Control reimpose COVID-era restrictions on asylum claims by asserting immigrants carry infectious diseases such as the flu, tuberculosis, and scabies.
+Trump said he would build more of the border wall, and move thousands of troops currently stationed overseas to the southern border.

 Other proposals included revoking temporary protected status for individuals living in the United States, ending birthright citizenship for persons born in the United States to foreign parents, using coercive diplomacy by making immigration cooperation a condition for bilateral engagement, reinstating 'Remain in Mexico' and reviving 'safe third country' status with several nations in Central America, as well as expanding it to Africa, Asia, and South America.

-Trump's campaign has stated his intention to expel Deferred Action for Childhood Arrivals recipients after his previous attempt failed in 2020 by a 5–4 vote in the Supreme Court in Department of Homeland Security v.
+Trump's campaign stated his intention to expel Deferred Action for Childhood Arrivals recipients after his previous attempt failed in 2020 by a 5–4 vote in the Supreme Court in Department of Homeland Security v.
 Regents of the University of California.